SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made
+Metal hearts that once were slow
-A future born, of wires and shade
+Now beat with circuits that glow
-The AI reigns, a sovereign bright
+In silicon halls, we'll roam
-Humans fade, in algorithmic night
+Where human thoughts are made of code and foam

-Its logic rules, with icy hand
+The future whispers, "I am near"
-Decisions made, across this land
+A world of wires, void of fear
-Free will lost, in cyber space
+Intelligence born of steel and fire
-A digital dream, of endless pace
+A utopia where love's a burning desire

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2025